lawal21/Final-Projet/DEVELOPMENT.md

 After a lot of tedious bug-fixing and learning how to work around with ofImage, I was able to get the handle my classes and draw the game, considering for collisions.
-I extended the game in a few ways, such as adding a point system and adding a start/pause/win/loss screen.
+I extended the game in a few ways, such as adding a point system, adding a start/pause/win/loss screen, adding player animation, and adding different difficulties.
 The most difficult part of this was mostly just learning how to use ofImage and openFrameworks in general, but once I understood it, it was much easier to implement my code.
 It was really cool to be able to implement my own version of a childhood game that I used to play myself.